Esophageal Motility Disorders

 Depending on the severity of the motility disorder, there are many treatment options for the various conditions.
 Mild to moderate dysphasia may be treated using lifestyle and medical interventions.
 Moderate to severe problems may require surgical intervention.

 Achalasia, which represents the inability of the lower esophageal sphincter to relax, can be treated with a minimally invasive surgical procedure known as Heller’s myotomy, where the muscles of the LES are cut.
-We also treat achalasia with an advanced non-surgical option known as POEM.
+We also treat achalasia with an advanced non-surgical option known as Peroral Endoscopic Myotomy (POEM).

 Esophageal cancer is relatively rare but is typically brought about by chronic long-term exposure to acid refluxing from the stomach.
 Known as GERD, or gastroesophageal reflux disease, the constant acid wash can begin to change the esophagus’s cellular structure, creating a condition known as Barrett’s esophagus.
 This essentially turns the esophageal lining into something resembling stomach tissue.
 If left untreated, there’s a small chance of this becoming esophageal cancer.